-When I first started Unbound Wellness two and a half years ago, it was to share my healing story with Hashimoto’s and give practical tips, information, and of course, delicious recipes to help others find healing.
-It blows me away to see how many people have been reached with my content, but there are still many questions to be asked about Hashimoto’s!
+When I first started Unbound Wellness two and a half years ago, it was to share my healing story with Hashimoto’s.
+I wanted to give practical tips, share my personal experience, and of course, post delicious recipes.
+Regardless, there are still so many questions to be answered about Hashimoto’s!

 First, what is Hashimoto’s?
 It’s an autoimmune disease where the body attacks the thyroid as if it were a foreign invader.
 This leads to hormonal imbalance of the thyroid hormone, degradation of the thyroid tissue, and a whole other host of symptoms.